manoosos/lioncomputerwin/README.md

 - Uncheck, if not unchecked already, the DEBUG compiler constant for the two projects (the LionComputerEmulator class library and the LionWin frontend).

-- Make the LionWin frontend project, the StartUp Project.
+- Set the LionWin frontend project, as StartUp Project.

 To quickly run the LionComputer: